 Henrico is a relatively large town located in the state of Virginia.
-With a population of 196,724 people and 40 constituent neighborhoods, Henrico is the sixth largest community in Virginia.
+With a population of 180,212 people and 47 constituent neighborhoods, Henrico is the seventh largest community in Virginia.

 Also of interest is that Henrico has more people living here who work in computers and math than 95% of the places in the US.